This smoky vegan tempeh chili is loaded with black beans and chickpeas. Serve with tortilla crisps for a restaurant-fancy touch!

 Homemade Tortilla Crisps = the Best Chili Topper

 These crunchy tortilla strips are toasty, aromatic, and totally addictive, adding a textural contrast to this vegan tempeh chili.
-They are easy and fast to make while your chili simmers, and so much tastier (and fresher, obviously) than store-bought tortilla chips.
+They are easy and fast to make while your chili simmers, and way tastier than tortilla chips.
+But, if you’re feeling lazy, store-bought chips will also do.

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.